 - Enamel paint

-Open the container of paint and pour it into an empty bucket.
-You can also thin it in its container, but using a large bucket is easier.
+Pour the needed enamel paint into a clean bucket to make the thinning process easier.
+You can thin the paint into its container, but using a large clean bucket is easier.

-To dilute oil-based enamel paint, use mineral spirits or turpentine.
-Mineral spirits is a better choice, but you must use the right amount, or you can over-thin it.
-To dilute water-based enamel paint, use water.
+To thin enamel paint, use mineral spirits or turpentine.
+To thin water-based enamel paint, use water.

-After adding the thinning compound, stir the mixture with a paint mixer or a turning stick for a few minutes.
-Using a mixer is easier and faster.
+Stir the mixture after adding the thinning compound with a paint mixer or turning stick for a few seconds.